-Setting up a company in Brazil is not as simple as in most developed economies.
-The process of registration (and deregistration) contains various procedural steps that are time-consuming and formalistic.
 Below are the key issues you will need to consider once you decided to register a Brazilian company.

 1. Have you decided on the type of company you would like to register?

 The three main types of corporate structures in Brazil are the limited liability partnership (sociedade limitada), the sole shareholder company (EIRELI) and the corporation (sociedade anônima).
-The first two require only one shareholder and the last requires two.
+The first two require only one shareholder and the last requires at least two.

 Once the individual is selected, it is strongly recommended that you obtain a background search on the person.
-Brazil is a very litigious jurisdiction, so you can generally find a lot of information about a person by undertaking court searches and checking public databases.
+Brazil is a very litigious country, so you can generally find a lot of information about a person by undertaking court searches and checking public databases.

 Finally, it is important to ensure that you have a detailed agreement in place for the appointment of the individual and that the agreement be customised for Brazilian law.